systemli/systemli-website/src/_posts/2020-03-15-solidarity-as-infrastructure.md

 * **Jitsi** is a free platform for video conferencing and can be started directly in your web browser.
 Works well with up to 10-15 participants.
 Besides our own, we recommend two more instances by leftist technology collectives.
   * Our Jitsi instance: [https://meet.systemli.org/](https://meet.systemli.org/) ([service page with details](https://www.systemli.org/en/service/meet.html))
   * Jitsi instance of Autistici/Inventati: [https://vc.autistici.org/](https://vc.autistici.org)
   * Jitsi instance of Mayfirst:[https://meet.mayfirst.org/](https://meet.mayfirst.org)

 * **Mumble** allows larger group calls (without video), even with 100+ participants.
+  * All information about our [Mumble service (including links to user documentation)](https://www.systemli.org/en/service/mumble.html)
-Very recently we have installed [a web client](https://talk.systemli.org) for you.
+  * Very recently we have installed [a web client](https://talk.systemli.org) for you.
 Better sound can be achieved with the native clients for all major operating systems.
-[All information about our Mumble service](https://www.systemli.org/en/service/mumble.html).

 * **Nextcloud Talk** allows video chat and screen sharing for max.
 4 participants.
 You need an account, but you can also invite others with a shared link.
 [All information about our Cloud service](https://www.systemli.org/en/service/cloud.html).
   * Our cloud instance: [https://cloud.systemli.org](https://cloud.systemli.org)